 Soil and Transplanting

-When potting rattlesnake plant use a well-drained soil and to keep the potting mix moist.
+When potting rattlesnake plants use a grow pot with drainage holes, well-drained soil and keep the potting mix moist.
 Adding peat moss will help keep the soil moist without slowing the drainage.

 Repot the plant each year with new soil will keep the rattlesnake plant growing actively.
 In the early spring, remove the plant and replace the soil.